gedeck/mistat-code-solutions/IndustrialStatistics/README.md

 These Python packages are used in the code of _Industrial Statistics_:
 - mistat (for access to data sets and additional functionality)
 - numpy
+- pandas
 - scipy
 - statsmodels
+- matplotlib==3.6.0
+- seaborn
 - pingouin
+- lifelines
 - dtreeviz
 - svglib
+- pwlf
+- pyDOE2
+- diversipy
 - pydotplus
 - matplotlib
-- seaborn
-- lifelines
-- doepy
-- pwlf
-- pyDOE2
 - pykriging (this works currently only with Python 3.9)
+- pymc
+- arviz